pestphp/docs/continuous-integration.md

 ## Example with Bitbucket Pipelines

-If your application uses [Bitbucket CI/CD Pipelines](https://bitbucket.org/product/features/pipelines) as its CI platform, the following guidelines will assist you in configuring Pest so that your application is automatically tested when someone pushes a commit to your GitLab repository.
+If your application uses [Bitbucket CI/CD Pipelines](https://bitbucket.org/product/features/pipelines) as its CI platform, the following guidelines will assist you in configuring Pest so that your application is automatically tested when someone pushes a commit to your Bitbucket repository.

 To get started, add the following configuration to your `bitbucket-pipelines.yml` file.
 The file should have the following contents: